gposingway/gposingway/README.md

 - **Regular Updates:** The project is actively maintained to keep up with the evolving FFXIV community and ReShade developments.
 Expect periodic updates that may include new presets, optimizations, and compatibility fixes.

+## Q&A

+### How does it work?

+The package contains the ReShade 5.8.0 injector (`dxgi.dll`) and all the necessary elements for the included preset collections to work as intended by their respective creators.
+Some community contributions like `FFKeepUI` were added, while some default shaders were renamed or removed to avoid conflicts.

+### Why does it use ReShade 5.8.0 instead of the latest?

+Gposingway currently utilizes ReShade version 5.8.0 as the baseline for compatibility reasons.
+This version has been thoroughly tested with the included shaders and provides a stable experience.
+Future updates may include support for newer ReShade versions.

+### Are there plans to support newer ReShade versions in the future?

+Yes, the Gposingway team has plans to support newer ReShade versions in future updates.
+We aim to stay up-to-date with ReShade developments and provide users with the latest enhancements.
+Keep an eye on our GitHub repository for announcements and updates.

+## Contribution Guidelines

+We welcome contributions from the FFXIV community.
+If you have a preset collection, shader, or fix that you believe would benefit Gposingway users, feel free to submit a pull request!

+Before contributing, please review our [contribution guidelines](CONTRIBUTING.md) to ensure a smooth collaboration process.

+## Support and Feedback

+If you encounter issues, have suggestions, or simply want to connect with other Gposingway users, visit the Sights of Eorzera [Discord server]([https://discord.gg/gposingway](https://discord.com/servers/sights-of-eorzea-1124828911700811957)).
+We value your feedback and strive to create an inclusive and vibrant community.

 ## Included Preset collections